-&lt;sup>131 The Initial Gender Assessment is available in annex 5 team conducted gender separated consultation groups that enabled women and men to discuss their primary concerns free of social pressure from the other group.
+Design.
+The IFAD's poverty targeting and gender sensitive design and implementation guidelines were applied for the design of the project.
+A gender and targeting specialist was part of the design team, who did a poverty, targeting and gender assessment of the targeted areas 135.
+Due to COVID-19 the design team worked remotely, but instructed local consultants and ARIS staff on how to conduct the consultations in a gender-responsive manner.
+A detailed account of the consultation process is presented in section II - H. The design team conducted gender separated consultation groups that enabled women and men to discuss their primary concerns free of social pressure from the other group.
 This resulted in vulnerable and marginalised women and youth being given a central role in the project.
 In order to overcome any potential risks related to this principle, the project has developed a very proactive strategy for the participation of women in project activities.
-Specific gender objectives, activities, dis-aggregated targets and budget allocations have been defined, and the selection criteria for the service provider includes women staff to ensure outreach to women and integrate gender aspects.
+Specific gender objectives, activities, disaggregated targets and budget allocations have been defined, and the selection criteria for the service provider includes women staff to ensure outreach to women and integrate gender aspects.